metricly/metricly-docs/content/right-sizing/reports-azure-right-sizing.md

 The following constraints can be applied to more strictly define your minimal resource requirements:

+#### CPU

 - **CPU Constraint**: Define minimum requirements based on numerical or historical constraints.
+- **CPU Target Utilization:** Set a specific utilization target as a percentage of CPU resources.

+#### Memory
 - **Memory Constraint**: Define minimum requirements based on numerical or historical constraints.
+- **Memory Target Utilization:** Set a specific utilization target as a percentage of memory resources.

+#### Data Aggregation

-- **Data Aggregation Method**: Defines context for how historical utilization data is applied to recommendations.
+Choose a context for how historical utilization data is applied to recommendations from one of the following:

   - **Maximum**: Considers the behavioral maximum demonstrated in utilization data, regardless of rarity.
   - **Mean**: Considers the behavioral average demonstrated in all utilization data.
   - **95th Percentile**: Considers the behavioral norm demonstrated in utilization data (without edge cases).

 ### 3. Other Resource Constraints